WisconsinRobotics/WRoverPlayground/src/topic_training/src/Begin_Here.md

 A topic can have messages of type int8, int16, int32, int64, uint*, float32, float64, String, time, duration, other msg files, and array[] of variable length or fixed length.
 The message in the example code is of type String.
 To message a different type, just change the Strings to your desired type and update the includes (C++) or imports (Python).

 ## Challenge
 Once you have completed the training from WRoverPlayground, you should have some working code that will be put into a simulation.
-The simulation will have a rover that your code is meant to control its drive through mock navigation data.
+The simulation will have a rover that your code is meant to control its drive through mock navigation data to reach some target/beacon.

+You will take in sensor data as a 180-element array of floats that represents a 180 degree view of the robot.
+Each element is a degree-sized slice of the robot's view.
+One element will contain a float, while the other elements will be undefined.
+The float in this array represents the distance from the head of the robot to the head of the target.
+The location of the element in the array represents its position relative to the robot.
+If the float is in the 90th element, the target is straight ahead.
+If the float is before the 90th element, the target is to the robot's left, and vice versa.

+Using this information, you will output speeds, on the interval [-1, 1], for the robot until it reaches its target.
+There will be two separate values controlling the speed of the left side and the speed of right side. (*talk about turning logistics from diagram*)

+Go into the ___ (.cpp or .py).
+This is where you will be writing your code.
+Feel free to use the examples provided in this training and any other resources that will be useful.